gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Security Considerations {#sec-security-considerations}

-The method described in this document leverages the following management aspects related to OSCORE multicast groups and discussed in the sections of {{I-D.tiloca-core-multicast-oscoap}} indicated below.
+The method described in this document leverages the following management aspects related to OSCORE multicast groups and discussed in the sections of {{I-D.ietf-core-oscore-groupcomm}} indicated below.

 * Management of group keying material (Section 3.1).
 This includes the need to revoke and renew the keying material currently used in the OSCORE multicast group, upon changes in the group membership.
 In particular, renewing the keying material is required upon a new node joining the multicast group, in order to preserve backward security.
 The Group Manager is responsible to enforce rekeying policies and accordingly update the keying material within the multicast groups of its competence.